brenden-matteson/cs386/deliverables/deliverable2/deliverable2.md

 Post-conditions: The actor sees actionable tips for building their credit score

 Success Scenario:
+* User open the Financial Education section
-* The actor clicks on the “How to improve credit” page
+* User selects the “How to improve credit” page
-* The educational site pops up that displays information about credit score
+* System loads an educational page with information about credit score
-* The actor learns about the different ways to create good credit score
+* User  reads about different ways to create good credit score
-* The actor understands how credit scoring works and how to improve it
+* User understands how credit scoring works and how to improve it

 Alternate Scenario:
-* The actor clicks on the “How to improve credit” page
+* User selects the “How to improve credit” page
-* The site fails to load the content
+* System fails to load the content
-* An error shows up saying the site does not exist
+* System displays an error message stating the site does not exist

 Use Case #3: Update budget